 Coaches must have clear plans that focus on maintaining goals through different modalities.
 Teachstone’s approach includes practice-based coaching, which applies CLASS principles to adult interactions.
 When you interact with teachers the same way you expect teachers to interact with children, you are instituting a parallel process.
 Parallel processes support collaboration and dependability while creating a safe space that leads to trust.

 Coaches also allow educators to take responsibility for their classrooms and encourage collaboration.
 Although some educators might initially resist coaching, it’s important to work together and recognize the areas in which growth is needed.
-The coaching model encourages teacher-student interactions and instills a higher motivation to learn, a higher level of comfort, and more connection between students and teachers.
-This is especially important given the burnout of many teachers today and the high turnover rate impacting marginalized communities.
+The coaching model encourages teacher-child interactions and instills a higher motivation to learn, a higher level of comfort, and more connection between children and educators.
+This is especially important given the burnout of many educators today and the high turnover rate impacting marginalized communities.

 Participants brainstormed aspects of culture that make staff feel welcome and happy, such as being responsive instead of reactive and promoting inclusion.
-It’s crucial to cultivate a space for educators to thrive by asking teachers what they need instead of making assumptions.
+It’s crucial to cultivate a space for educators to thrive by asking educators what they need instead of making assumptions.
 This allows you to recognize your unique identities and understand that everyone navigates the world differently.
-Educators have different learning styles, just like students.
+Educators have different learning styles, just like children.

 It’s also important to recognize your biases and evaluate processes like dress codes and handbooks that identify inequities you might not have considered.
 This includes the identification of ongoing diversity, equity, and inclusion needs.
 The goal of all interactions and exchanges should be a safe, supportive culture for everyone.